-Cyclone Oma: Power crews on stand-by as North Island prepares for lashing
+Wild weather: Power crews on stand-by as upper North Island braces for soaking

 However, Duncan said high pressure will return to New Zealand next week.

-"Our forecast, generally speaking, is for drier than average weather to conitnue next week once the southerly has gone by the end of Monday as the following high pressure system looks very solid."
+"Our forecast, generally speaking, is for drier than average weather to continue next week once the southerly has gone by the end of Monday as the following high pressure system looks very solid."

 Meanwhile, Cyclone Oma looks set to remain in the Coral Sea for around a week, but will likely lose its cyclone status and become a tropical depression as it slowly weakens.